fleetdm/fleet/docs/Using-Fleet/Automations.md

 }
 ```

-For ticket automations, a single ticket is created per newly failed policy (i.e. multiple tickets are not created if a policy is newly failing on more than one host during the same period).
+For ticket automations, a single ticket is created per newly failed policy (i.e., multiple tickets are not created if a policy is newly failing on more than one host during the same period).

 Follow the steps below to configure Jira or Zendesk as a ticket destination: